For many members, the central club

 and are definitely forbidden at the OCA sites.

-Star Canyon, except in your car.
+Star parties, except in your car.
 This is for a combination

 of reasons, including general fire hazard concerns, the protection